OperationalDev/operationaldev.com/content/about.md

 Steve
 -----

 Automation Engineer more on the Dev side of things (Ed: but surprisingly knows lots of infrastructure stuff too).
 Master of all programming languages that require indentation or that don't start with the letters PHP.
-Also cannot contain himself when it comes to kubernetes and has been known to run a k8s environment that works for everything that isn't Microsoft SQL Server
+Also cannot contain himself when it comes to Kubernetes and has been known to run a k8s environment that works for everything that isn't Microsoft SQL Server